ItotiaHarrison/Bot-Battlr/README.md

 ## Finishing up

 When time is called, please stop coding, push your code to your fork, and submit a pull request from Github.
-If you have any clarifying questions during or after the code challenge, please feel free to ask your instructor. __Good Luck!__
+If you have any clarifying questions during or after the code challenge, please feel free to ask your instructor.

+## Criteria
+1. Props and state - Is state maintained in the right components?
+Are the functions to change state defined and executed in the appropriate places?
+Are the appropriate props passed from component to component?

+2. Code structure and efficiency - Is the code clean and easy to read?
+Are large chunks of code separated into reusable functions?
+Is functionality appropriately delegated between smart and presentational components?

+3. Rendering - Is information rendered in the correct locations?
+Were you able to conditionally render different components (i.e. `BotSpecs` and `BotCollection`)?

+4. Component lifecycle - Are the right component lifecycle methods used?
+Are they used for the correct purposes?

+__Good Luck!__